y-ken/fluent-plugin-guardian/README.md

 **Currently, it's a conceptual planning phase.**
 Please let me know the idea what you have wish to do.
-I'm waiting your message via twitter or GitHub issues.
+I'm waiting your message via Twitter or GitHub issues.

 ## Overview / Design